AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/signgov/index.md

 <InlineAlert slots="text" />

-For an itemized list of differences between the Acrobat Sign and Sign Gov instances, see [Sign Gov and Commercial Comparison.](#)
+For an itemized list of differences between the Acrobat Sign and Sign Gov instances, see [Sign Gov and Commercial Comparison](../diffs.md)s

 ![home.png](../images/home.png)